servo/rust-harfbuzz/harfbuzz-sys/README.md

 - `coretext` - Enables bindings to the CoreText font engine.
 (Apple platforms only) (Enabled by default.)
 - `directwrite` - Enables bindings to the DirectWrite font engine.
 (Windows only) (Enabled by default.)

+- `bundled` - Use the bundled copy of the harfbuzz library rather than one installed on the system.

 ## License

 Licensed under the MIT license ([LICENSE](LICENSE) or <https://opensource.org/licenses/MIT>).